apache/spark/docs/index.md

     ./bin/run-example SparkPi 10

+The above example runs the Monte Carlo method to estimate the value of Pi.
+The arguement passed (i.e. 10 in this case) is the number of partitions in the RDD.

 You can also run Spark interactively through a modified version of the Scala shell.
 This is a great way to learn the framework.